jp1884/techvolution-vegas-baby/Techvolution_VIII_blog/intel_on_intel.md

 The primary goal was to develop chestnut trees that could survive the fungal infection and reproduce.
 Modern efforts use new tools such as genetic modification to introduce resistance genes directly into the American Chestnut's DNA.

+Progress has been slow but society understood and followed what biologists told them the situation was.

+Hence we could take action.

-Progress has been slow, but today government and non-profits are breeding and planting blight resistant American chestnut saplings throughout America and Canada.
-It'll take many years to see it again throughout the forests, but progress is being made, and fingers crossed, we are on the way to saving the species.
+Today government and non-profits are breeding and planting blight resistant American chestnut saplings throughout America and Canada.
+It'll take many years to see it again throughout the forests, but progress is being made, and fingers crossed, we are on the way returning the species and its huge benefits back into the environment.

-Biologists did this because they did not see the "bird", i.e. the human narrative we give to describe events which so easily makes us inactive, incurious, and allows us to cast blame.
+Biologists, media, the public, did this because they did not see the "bird", i.e. the human narrative we give to describe events which so easily makes us inactive, incurious, and allows us to cast blame on natural events.

 Instead, biologists analyzed what the tree was doing, therefore saw the problem, investigated it, and implemented a solution.

 In comparison, when we see American semiconductor manufacturing suffering, we saw the problem from within the confines of human narratives.

-When gamers complained about lost speed to their gaming PCs and broken upgrade cycles, or investors lost growth to their portfolios, it was "Intel's problem", as if the product of approx 100,000 people's using thousands of extremely specialized tools to do extremely advanced work, need not be understood, analyzed, and perhaps given some patience.
+When gamers complained about gaming PCs not as fast as they wanted, or investors their portfolios not as large as they expected, it was "Intel's problem", as if the product of approx 100,000 people's using thousands of extremely specialized tools to do extremely advanced work, need not be understood, analyzed, investigated, aided, and because knowing all these details is hard even for people inside the organization, perhaps given some patience.

 It's comparable to our ancestors who might have seen the many wilting American Chestnut, and because it failed to provide the expected nutritious nuts, blamed a person, a group of people, or perhaps the gods for the failure.